jasonm23/TDD-deck/PITCHME.md

 ---

-# Start with modules
+# Starts with modules

 ---

 # Decoupled by Design

+---

-- Only test the subject
+Only test the subject

 ---